neondatabase/website/content/guides/feature-flags-sveltekit.md

 }
 ```

 The code above first looks for the bucket assigned to the user.
-If no such bucket is found, it looks for the value of the feature flag in the database, randomly assigns a boolean whenever the `/` route is visited and sets it into the cookie.
-Finally, it reads the cookie as the source to determine the user experience, in here to check if the fast payment methods are enabled or not.
+If no such bucket is found, it looks for the value of the feature flag in the database, randomly assigns a boolean whenever the `/` route is visited, and sets the value in the cookie.
+Finally, it reads the cookie as the source to determine the user experience and check if the fast payment methods are enabled or not.

 ### Creating a Conditional User Experience